TL; DR: My Top Ten Worst Scrum Anti-Patterns

 Let me share some of the controversial findings and discussions with you.
 As always, there are no simple answers in complex environments.

 TL; DR: The Obsession with Commitment Matching Velocity

 Despite decades-long efforts of the whole agile community—books, blogs, conferences, webinars, videos, meetups; you name it—we are still confronted in many supposedly agile organizations with output-metric driven reporting systems.
 At the heart of these reporting systems, stuck in the industrial age when the management believed it needed to protect the organization from slacking workers, there is typically a performance metric: velocity.

 In the hands of an experienced team, velocity might be useful a team-internal metric.
 But, when combined with some managers’ wrong interpretation of commitment, it becomes a tool of oppression.
 So when did it all go so wrong?

 TL; DR: 76 Product Owner Interview Questions to Avoid Imposters

-If you are looking to fill a position for a Scrum Master (or agile coach) in your organization, you may find the following 51 interview questions useful to identify the right candidate.
-They are derived from my fourteen years of practical experience with XP as well as Scrum, serving both as Product Owner and Scrum Master as well as interviewing dozens of Scrum Master candidates on behalf of my clients.
+If you are looking to fill a position for a Product Owner in your organization, you may find the following 76 interview questions useful to identify the right candidate.
+They are derived from my fifteen years of practical experience with XP and Scrum, serving both as Product Owner and Scrum Master and interviewing dozens of Product Owner candidates on behalf of my clients.

-TL; DR: How to Win with Agile Resistant Teams w/ Scott Weiner — ACB21
+TL; DR: Adapt How You Lead for Agile Success w/ Johanna Rothman — ACB21